onthebusiness/harelang.org/content/tutorials/introduction.md

       	return r;
       };
   details: |
-      Occasionally, you will known for certain that a particular scenario is not possible, and you don't need to add detailed error handling for that case.
+      Occasionally, you will know for certain that a particular scenario is not possible, and you don't need to add detailed error handling for that case.
       Or, you want to quickly write some code to get something working, and will return to improve the error handling later.
 You may also want to validate